Daryl Dragon, of 'The Captain and Tennille, dead at 76

 The two met in the early 1970s and soon began performing together, with Tennille singing and Dragon on keyboards.

-Their breakthrough came in 1975 when they covered the Neil Sedaka-Howard Greenfield song "Love Will Keep Us Together," which Sedaka himself recorded in 1973 and had been released as a single in Europe.
+Their breakthrough came in 1975 when they covered the Neil Sedaka-Howard Greenfield song "Love Will Keep Us Together," which Sedaka himself recorded in 1973.
+Captain and Tennille's version went on to win the Grammy for record of the year.